Gerónimo Gil: Los Angeles Dodgers

-Baltimore Orioles and Colorado Rockies
+Baltimore Orioles

 After the trade, Gil played for the Triple-A Rochester Red Wings.
 He batted .313, collecting a hit in 13 of his last 17 games with Rochester.
 He also had only eight stolen bases against him in 31 attempts.
 The highlight of his short stint with Rochester was an eight-game hitting streak, from Aug.
 7-15.
 On September 7, the Orioles purchased Gil's contract from the Red Wings.
 He made his major league debut the next day.
 Of the final 22 games of the season, Gil started at catcher in 17 of them.

 In 2002, Gil started for the O's on Opening Day.
 He was the first Orioles rookie to start at catcher on Opening Day since Andy Etchebarren, in 1966.
 He caught 33 out of 91 baserunners stealing, second in the American League to Bengie Molina.
 He hit his first big league homer on April 11, off Tampa Bay Devil Rays pitcher Travis Phelps.
 His first multi-homer game was on April 23, both off the Boston Red Sox pitcher Frank Castillo.
 He also hit another home run off Castillo on April 29.
 Gil hit 12 home runs that year, the most ever by a Mexican-born rookie.
 The previous record was held by Vinny Castilla, who hit 9 for the Colorado Rockies in 1993.
 An interesting fact about Gil's 2002 season is that of his 12 home runs, 4 were against the Red Sox, the most he hit against any team that year.
 3 of those 4 homers he hit against Boston were off Frank Castillo.
 He was selected as the catcher on the Topps' All-Rookie team after the season was over.
 Gil played for the Obregón Yaquis in the Mexican Pacific League during the 2002 off season, batting .266 with 6 home runs and 20 runs batted in.
 He played mostly first base, outfield and designated hitter.
 He also played 6 games as a catcher and a game at third.